logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

   ![Manage tracing account](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/accounts-manage-tracing-subaccts4.png)

   b.
-To enable access to a Distribute Tracing data source for other accounts, in the field below the **Tracing account name**, click **Add an account**, and select the relevant main and sub accounts.
+To enable access to a Distributed Tracing data source for other accounts, in the field below the **Tracing account name**, click **Add an account**, and select the relevant main and sub accounts.
   ![Access to tracing account data for other accounts](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/accounts-access-4tracing-subaccts3.gif)